- Custom Study

 By default, Anki will return cards to their home decks with altered scheduling, based on your performance in the filtered deck.
 There is a reschedule cards based on my answers option available which alters this behaviour.

-In the new scheduler, when rescheduling is disabled, cards are shown in a simple "preview mode", and when they are returned to the original deck, they are returned exactly as they started.
+From the v2 scheduler, when rescheduling is disabled, cards are shown in a simple "preview mode", and when they are returned to the original deck, they are returned exactly as they started.

-In the old scheduler, cards were presented more similarly to how they normally are, but studying cards had side effects, and the original position of new cards was lost when you studied them.
+In the v1 scheduler, cards were presented more similarly to how they normally are, but studying cards had side effects, and the original position of new cards was lost when you studied them.

 Filtered decks can be useful for catching up when you've fallen behind in your reviews.
 One Anki user describes the way they use the filtered decks to catch up as follows: